paramireze/paramireze.github.io/_posts/2018-04-28-learn2Jekyll.markdown

 Markdown answers the question, how do I display html without writing it?
 Markdown allows a website to render Rich text using plain text.

 # Markdown Extra
+Markdown extra lets your blog posts do some pretty cool stuff.
+I like that I am able to use variables to tag and categorizes my posts.
+I am able to then use those labels and tags and use conditional statements and loops to display them.

 here is a copy pasta from `[wikipedia]({{ "https://en.wikipedia.org/wiki/Markdown" }})`

 It adds the following features to Markdown: